Our researchers focus on a number of high-priority topics.

 One in 8 American women will develop breast disease during their lifetimes.
 Breast cancer accounts for about 41,000 deaths in the United States every year.
 Since 2007, our scientists have published over 600 articles related to risk, prevention, diagnosis, treatment, and post-treatment monitoring of breast cancer.

-Cardiovascular disease, or heart disease, is responsible for more than 700,000 deaths in the United States each year, according to the Centers for Disease Control and Prevention.
-We’ve published over 1,800 articles on this topic since 2007, which together have been cited more than 92,000 times.
+Cardiovascular disease, or heart disease, is responsible for nearly 700,000 deaths in the United States each year, according to the Centers for Disease Control and Prevention.
+We’ve published over 2,000 articles on this topic since 2007, which together have been cited more than 114,000 times.

-Colorectal cancer is the second-leading cause of cancer death in the United States.
-Our research estimates that more than half of these deaths are due to non-screening.
-We’ve contributed substantially to the evidence base on strategies to increase screening and many other topics of related research.
+Colorectal cancer is the fourth most common cancer and the second-leading cause of cancer death in the United States.
+Individuals can decrease their chances of getting colorectal cancer through a variety of actions, including regular screening.
+We’ve contributed substantially to the evidence base on strategies to increase screening as well as many other related topics.

 The Centers for Disease Control and Prevention estimates that nearly 1 in 10 people in the United States are living with diabetes.
 An additional 1 in 3 U.S. adults have prediabetes.
 We’ve published more than 840 articles related to this topic since 2007.